msfjarvis/custom-nixpkgs/README.md

 - [diffuse] : Java tool to diff between APKs, AARs and JARs
 - [file-collector] : Simple CLI tool to watch directories and move their files to a single dumping ground
 - [gdrive] : Golang CLI to interact with Google Drive
+- [gitice] : Simple Rust CLI that snapshots the state of Git repositories to allow re-cloning in a separate location
 - [hcctl]: CLI to look up the status of checks on https://healthchecks.io
 - [healthchecks-monitor]: CLI tool to run commands and report its result to https://healthchecks.io
 - [hyperlink]: Very fast link checker for CI